 Note: Continuing engineering works associated with the new Bosphorus tunnel could mean that the train stops on the outskirts of Istanbul and our buses will transport us to the city centre.

-This fabled city that spans Asia and Europe is our final stop on our tour so there is ample time to see how old meets new, east meets west when we visit Istanbul’s must-see historic sites.
+This fabled city that spans Asia and Europe is our final stop on our tour so there is time to see how old meets new, east meets west when we visit Istanbul’s must-see historic sites.
 One of the most famous monuments in both the Turkish and Islamic worlds, the Sultan Ahmet Mosque (the Blue Mosque) is a superb creation in the classical Ottoman style and features six towering minarets and 260 windows illuminating its vast main chamber, which is decorated with more than 20,000 Iznik tiles.

 Following breakfast you will be transferred to the airport for onward departures.
 There is also an option to extend your stay in Istanbul for additional nights to explore more of this fascinating city.